mayabackup/project-setup-team-tacoma-foreground/README.md

+## Project Description

-## Description of the project and Product Vision Statement
+#### Product Vision Statement

-**Goal.** The COVID Travel Agent app is designed to provide prospective travelers with the most relevant knowledge to help them make a well-informed decision on international travel during the COVID pandemic.
-Particularly, the app aims at creating a personalized, comprehensive list of safest travel destinations based on the user's inputs (e.g. location, citizenship etc.), allowing the user to choose the most suitable destination for travel.<br>
+The COVID Travel Agent app is designed to provide prospective travelers with the most relevant information to help them make a well-informed decision on international travel during the COVID pandemic.
+Particularly, the app aims to create a personalized, comprehensive list of safest travel destinations based on the user information (e.g. location, citizenship etc.), allowing the user to choose the most suitable destination for them. <br>

-**Who are the users?** The target user of the app is anyone who wants to learn where he or she can travel, how safe each possible destination is and what are the requirements to travel there.
-The app facilitates decision making process for a traveler as it breaks the process into steps (steps include finding a safe destination, analyzing its COVID related data, booking a flight etc.) and guides the user through each of the steps. <br>
+**Who are the users?** The target user of the app is anyone who wants to learn where they can travel, how safe each possible destination is and what the requirements to travel there are.
+The app facilitates the decision making process for a traveler as it breaks the process into steps: finding a safe destination, analyzing its COVID related data, booking a flight.
+We guide the user seamlessly through each of these steps. <br>

-For travelers who want to travel only to one specific country, the app does not guarantee that the desired country will appear in the top ranked list.
-In this case, the traveler can still benefit from using the app by observing if the desired country was included in the top safest list or not and making decisions accordingly.
-The user can also optionally explore safe countries located in the same continent as the desired country. <br>
+**Who is not in our target market** For travelers who want to travel only to one specific location, the app does not guarantee that the desired location will appear in the top ranked list.
+In this case, the traveler can still benefit from using the app if the desired location is included in our index and view specific COVID data for their location.
+The user can also optionally explore travel resources, generic for all travelers.<br>

-**Why use the app?** Notably, the COVID Travel Agent app collects and presents the relevant COVID and travel data that travelers, on their own, can usually gather only after a significant amount of research.
-This is due to the fact that the list of search outcomes (list of safest countries) is based on intersection of a diverse set of non-related user inputs (location, citizenship etc. )- it is usually difficult to find data for a particular intersection.<br>
+**Why use the app?** Notably, the COVID Travel Agent app collects and presents the relevant COVID and travel data that travelers can usually only gather after a significant amount of research.
+This is due to the fact that the list of search outcomes (list of safest countries) is based user input and we can provide data for a significant portion of possible destinations for each user, complete with corresponding COVID data.<br>

 **Main features.** Every location that the app lists has a total safety score and individual scores for various COVID related data categories (number of cases, vaccination rate etc.).
-This way a user can make a decision based on the data characteristics that are most important to them and find the most suitable travel destination.
+This way users can make a decisions based on the data characteristics that are most important to them and find the most suitable travel destination.

 ### Minimum Viable Product
-Generally, for the Minimum Viable Product of the app, the user will be able to enter limited number of inputs and view the top safest locations based on these inputs and COVID related information.
+The user will be able to enter limited number of inputs and view the top safest locations based on these inputs and COVID related information.
 The COVID related information will be based on some of the main COVID related data points/categories.
 The number of countries that potentially can be ranked and for which the scores can be potentially calculated (countries for which the COVID data is available) will be also limited (more details below). <br>

 1. **User inputs to be collected.**<br>
 For the MVP, the app will allow the user to calculate top safest locations based on the following inputs: current location, citizenship, desired airport. <br>
 After MVP is completed, advanced input options such as desired continent, reason for travel can be also collected. <br>

-2. **Data points/categories to be collected.**<br>
+2. **Data points/categories to be collected.** <br>
 In order to provide the safest countries in regards to COVID, we need to collect COVID related data, which can be divided into several categories based on content.
 For the MVP, the data categories that will be collected and used to calculate the safest locations will include the following categories:
 - % of general population vaccinated
 - COVID cases registered at the location